jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.13.69 ToDegrees

-Converts a raster from radians to degrees..
+Converts a raster from radians to degrees.

 *Parameters*: